SebaSphere/nokill/README.md

 # Contributing
 This mod is a work in progress, and contributions are welcome.
 If you would like to contribute, feel free to submit a pull request or create an issue on GitHub.

+Be sure to use the gitmoji commit convention when making pull requests, which you can find at https://gitmoji.dev/

 # License
 This mod is licensed under the MIT license.
 See LICENSE for more details.